Custom Made Mouthguards & Nightguards

 We Custom-fit mouthguards to protect your smile in Hobart

 Accidents during sport are one of the most common causes of dental injury.
-Many of these injuries could have been avoid or minimised by wearing a custom fitted mouthguard.
+Many of these injuries could have been avoided or minimised by wearing a custom-fitted mouthguard from our Hobart clinic.

 What is a mouthguard?